 Factors Affecting Transportation Costs

-This section is the most important for you to decide on how to minimize the transport costs.
-Based on these below factors, you can determine which areas you can work on to limit the expenses without affecting profitability.
+While some factors that influence transportation costs, such as gas prices, are not under your control, there are other factors that can help you minimize high transportation costs.
+Based on the below factors, you can determine which areas you can work on to limit the expenses without affecting profitability.
 The factors include:

 1. Distance of transportation